Hip dysplasia – PAO or short stem prosthesis?

 - Younger patients (15-40 years) with stable cartilage conditions.

-- Mild to moderate osteoarthritis: This method is not suitable if there are already severe signs of wear and tear.
+- Mild to moderate osteoarthritis: The method is not suitable if there are already severe signs of wear.

-- Sufficient bony structure: A strong and healthy pelvic and hip bone is a prerequisite for the success of the operation.
+- Adequate bone structure: A strong and healthy pelvis and hip bone is a prerequisite for the success of the operation.

-- Longevity: Aims for a long-term reduction in the risk of osteoarthritis.
+- Longevity: Aims for long-term reduction of osteoarthritis risk.

 Disadvantages of PAO

-- Long rehabilitation: Load-bearing capacity can only be achieved gradually.
+- Long rehabilitation: Load-bearing only possible step by step.

-- Technical complexity: High demands on the operator.
+- Technical complexity: High demands on the surgeon.

-- Age restriction: Less suitable for older patients or those with advanced osteoarthritis.
+- Age limitation: Less suitable for older patients or advanced osteoarthritis.

-- Increased difficulty in implanting a later hip prosthesis: Should endoprosthetic treatment become necessary at a later date, the previously performed PAO can alter the anatomy of the hip joint in such a way that the prosthesis implantation is technically more difficult and associated with a higher risk of complications.
+- Difficult implantation of a later hip prosthesis: If endoprosthetic care becomes necessary at a later time, the previously performed PAO can change the anatomy of the hip joint in such a way that the prosthesis implantation is technically more difficult and associated with a higher risk of complications.

-- Gradual increase in weight load: Initially, only partial weight load (approx. 20-30 kg) is permitted.
-Full weight-bearing capacity is achieved gradually over weeks or months.
+- Load buildup: Initially, only partial weight-bearing (approx. 20-30 kg) is allowed.
+Full load-bearing capacity is achieved gradually over weeks or months.

 - Physiotherapy: Intensive mobilization to restore joint function.

-- Long-term monitoring: Regular follow-up examinations to ensure the success of the treatment.
+- Long-term control: Regular follow-up examinations to ensure treatment success.

-The short-stem prosthesis is a modern form of endoprosthetics in which the femoral neck is largely preserved.
-It is used in cases of degenerative changes in the hip and offers a bone-conserving alternative to the standard prosthesis.
+The short stem prosthesis is a modern form of endoprosthetics, in which the femoral neck is largely preserved.
+It is used for degenerative changes of the hip and offers a bone-sparing alternative to the standard prosthesis.

 Indication criteria